-Visited a chocolate and spice shop with some pretty awesome looking salts and peppers.
+Visited a chocolate & spice shop with some pretty awesome looking salt and pepper shakers.

-Biked home to drop our stuff off, had to swap bikes partway due to the time.
+Biked home to drop our stuff off, and had to swap bikes partway due to the time.

-Hit the Carrefour near our place and bought some lettuce, tomatoes, cheese, a baguette, and sardines and chips.
-Tried to buy yogurt but it seemed to complicated. :/
+Hit the Carrefour near our place and bought some lettuce, tomatoes, cheese, a baguette, sardines, and chips.
+Tried to buy yogurt but it seemed too complicated. :/

 Les Trois 8!
 We had such a wonderful time here.
-Great crowd (it was packed), great vibe and great beer and wine -- we intended to stay a while and stayed until closing.
-Bonus, it was IPA night and all the music was rock like AC/DC, the Stooges, the Sex Pistols and then it turned into Queens of the Stone Age, Pulp, Arctic Monkeys and so much more that we love.
+Great crowd (it was packed), great vibe, great beer and wine -- we intended to stay a while and we did!!
+We stayed until closing.
+Bonus: it was IPA night and all the music was Rock, like AC/DC, the Stooges, the Sex Pistols, and then it turned into Queens of the Stone Age, Pulp, Arctic Monkeys, and so much more that we love.

 I want to try as many different crisps as I can.
 This is the first.